paylike/plugin-thirtybees/README.md

 ## Installation

+Once you have installed CS-Cart, follow these simple steps:

+1. Signup at [paylike.io](https://paylike.io) (it’s free)
+1. Create a live account
+1. Create an app key for your CS-Cart website
 1. Log in as administrator and upload the release zip under modules/add a new module (plus icon in the top right corner).
-2. You will be redirected to a list that contains the Paylike plugin.
+1. You will be redirected to a list that contains the Paylike plugin.
 Click the green button that says install, and then in the confirmation popup, click proceed with the installation.
-3. You will be redirected to the settings screen where you need to  add the Public and App key that you can find in your Paylike account.
+1. You will be redirected to the settings screen where you need to  add the Public and App key that you can find in your Paylike account.

 ## Updating settings